wenjian80/soak8_lab/README.md

 ./10_Rcu.sh

 #It will wait a while to pull the contaier to start.
-While it is waiting , open a new window to master node ayou can run the below to check the progress and if there is any error.
+While it is waiting , open a new window to master node and run the below to check the progress and if there is any error.
 kubectl describe po rcu -n soans

 ```